Philippine Basketball Association: Game rules

+The PBA uses its own rules for its games, independent from FIBA or the NBA.
+Most non-professional leagues in the Philippines primarily use FIBA rules, so called "amateur rules", although recent professional leagues, such as the MPBL and PSL, have used FIBA rules for its games.
 The Games and Amusements Board (GAB) has its rules for the size of the basketball court and equipment, which the PBA adapts.
-The PBA then uses its own set of rules of basketball, independently of FIBA and the NBA.
-Most non-professional leagues in the Philippines (those not supervised by the GAB) primarily use FIBA rules, so called "amateur rules" in the Philippines, although some still have exceptions.

 Game rules have previously been predominantly influenced by the NBA, such as the rules on illegal defenses.
-After PBA players have been allowed to represent the Philippines in FIBA tournaments, the PBA has adopted FIBA rules piecemeal, including allowing zone defenses, so that the Philippine national team won't be disadvantaged in FIBA competitions.
+After PBA players have been allowed to represent the Philippines in FIBA tournaments, the league adopted a portion of the FIBA rules, including allowing zone defenses, so that the Philippine national team will not be disadvantaged in FIBA competitions.

-Eligibility
+The PBA implemented a four-point shot, 27 feet from the basket, for its regular-season and playoff games, starting in its 49th season in 2024-25.

+Player eligibility

 Eligibility to participate in the PBA is generally limited to natural born Filipino citizens born in the Philippines.
 There are player quotas for natural born Filipinos born outside the Philippines, while naturalized Filipinos and foreigners can only play in certain conferences.
 Coaching is restricted to Filipinos, although longtime foreigner residents and holders of certain visas have been granted exemptions.

-Player eligibility

 Natural-born Filipino citizens are generally eligible to become part of a PBA team through the PBA draft.
 Foreigners as well as naturalized Filipino citizens with no Filipino parents can not join the league through the PBA draft; both who could only play as imports, and only on certain conferences.

 Filipino players who are aspiring to join the PBA through the draft and are born outside the Philippines are classed as Filipino-foreigners regardless if both their parents are Filipino citizens at the time of their birth.
 They have to submit documentary proof of their Filipino citizenship from the Department of Justice and the Bureau of Immigration prior to their rookie draft.
 Filipinos with foreign ancestry who are born in the Philippines are not subject to the same requirements.
 A team can have a maximum of five Filipino-foreigners players in its roster.
 Starting the draft for the 2022 season, the Filipino-foreigner cap was increased to seven.
 Filipino-foreigners would only need a passport and be of Filipino heritage.

 Foreigners and naturalized Filipinos can play as imports, but only on import-laden conferences.
 If a player who is not a natural-born Filipino plays in an all-Filipino conference, it can lead his team forfeiting the wins in games where he took part.
 Imports are directly hired by teams, and are not drafted.
 In some conferences where imports are allowed, a height limit is imposed.
-An import who is over the height limit won't be allowed to play.
+An import who is over the height limit will not be allowed to play.
 Most imports are African Americans, but there had been tournaments where other nationalities have played in.